RA (Frequently Asked Questions)

 Though this situation is understandable, first semester RAs are not allowed to hold other jobs.
 This requirement is in place to assure that they are able to balance their school work with the heightened responsibilities of the position.
 RAs do work very hard and their hours are not always convenient, so this first semester is seen as an adjustment period.
-After an RA has demonstrated the ability to prioritize responsibilities and balance academics with the RA position and outside interests, her/his RHD may give approval for the RA to take on a maximum of 10 hours of outside work.
+After an RA has demonstrated the ability to prioritize responsibilities and balance academics with the RA position and outside interests, their RHD may give approval for the RA to take on a maximum of 10 hours of outside work.

-RA compensation packages are not able to be changed; however, if your reasons for asking are related to a scholarship or some other financial aid opportunity, you should contact Financial Aid here at Kent, and see if there is a way to adjust your scholarship/financial aid package.
+RA compensation packages are not able to be changed; however, if your reasons for asking are related to a scholarship or some other financial aid opportunity, you should contact Financial Aid and see if there is a way to adjust your scholarship/financial aid package.
 The phone number for that office is 330-672-2972 and it is located in room 103 of the Michael Schwartz Center.

 WHEN FILLING OUT THE “HOURS AND YEARS” SECTIONS OF THE RA APPLICATION, SHOULD WE INCLUDE (OR COUNT) OUR CURRENT SEMESTER?

 You should fill out the application NOT including your current semester information.
 So, if you are a first year/first semester student, you would have 0 credit hours and 0.00 GPA.
 This will not count against you, as long as by the beginning of the semester you would begin, you have acquired 30 credit hours and have maintained a 2.50 GPA.